Youshin/LetterToMe/README.md

 we have not completed the app yet, but it was pretty interesting using the mongoDB Stitch.
 ## What's next for LetterToMe
 We need to implement more functionality in the app, we will keep working on it until mongoDB to improve their documentation on iOS

+## Application is not yet completed!
+However, we will keep on track to finish on the project in future, so stay tuned on the repository :)